Yecats/GameDevTutorials/tutorials/Unity/Select-multiple-objects-based-on-center-of-collider/articles/pt-5-setup-the-scene-for-selecting-objects.md

     void Awake()
     {
-        //get a reference to the collider if not set via the insepctor if (MyCollider == null)
+        //get a reference to the collider if not set via the inspector if (MyCollider == null)
         {
             MyCollider = GetComponentInChildren<Collider>();